Support for Metro employees (COVID-19 Reporting, Employee and Technical Support)

 The Manager Support Program can be accessed by calling 1800 505 015.

-Resources are available to help you navigate Metro’s IT systems from home and ensure the integrity of our systems while we are working off Metro premises.
+Resources are available to help you navigate Metro’s IT systems from home and ensure the integrity of our systems

 - Microsoft Teams is Metro’s chat-based software with functionality to host voice or video calling.
 It is also a useful tool for storing and sharing of files with colleagues while working from home.
 You can use teams in a browser or download it onto your Metro laptop or PC and mobile device.
 For instructions on how to install Microsoft Teams on various devices and how to familiarise yourself with the platform, click here.

 - VPN is available for Metro employees to allow access to systems and resources from home.
 If you would like to use the Metro VPN, log a request using the ‘Request for VPN access (Remote Working)’ option in the OCMS Self-Service portal if this is available to you.
-Otherwise, you can call the OCMS Technology Service Desk (1800 773 475) to arrange access and receive a usre guide when your access is enabled.
+Otherwise, you can call the OCMS Technology Service Desk (1800 773 475) to arrange access and receive a user guide when your access is enabled.

 - OneDrive is a useful tool for storing personal files while working from home.
 A guide to using OneDrive is available here.